 Try this incredible Coconut Milk Ice Cream with Chocolate Chips recipe from KC the G-Free Foodie.

-Churn the mixture in your ice cream machine following the manufacturer’s instructions.
-Add the Dang chips and chocolate chips at the very end, when you’re just about ready to take the ice cream out.
+- Churn the mixture in your ice cream machine following the manufacturer’s instructions.
+Add the coconut chips (if you're using them) and chocolate chips at the very end, when you’re just about ready to take the ice cream out.
 When thickened to an soft-serve ice cream consistency, try to avoid eating it all while you it spread into a large loaf pan or other container and freeze for a few more hours until the ice cream has firmed up completely.